pmcoltrane/MTConnect-Node/readme.md

 # MTConnect-Node

-## Overview

-MTConnect-Node is an attempted Node.js implementation of an MTConnect Agent.
+Node.js implementation of an MTConnect agent.

-Note: this is a Node.js learning attempt.
-As such, this is not necessarily good Node code.

 ## What's New